Building your application

 |-- index.tsx

 SolidStart offers a way to add additional route configuration outside of the file system.
-Since SolidStart supports the use of other routers, you can use the route export to provided by <FileRoutes /> to define the route configuration for the router of your choice.
+Since SolidStart supports the use of other routers, you can use the route export provided by <FileRoutes /> to define the route configuration for the router of your choice.

 Report an issue with this page